KingCatto/release-description-generator/README.md

    - Copy or download as needed

 ## Installation
+- You can either: - Use the online version at https://kingcatto.github.io/release-description-generator/
-No installation required.
-Open `release-generator.html` in any modern web browser to use the tool.
+- Download and open `release-generator.html` in any modern web browser

 ## Technology Stack
 - **HTML5**: Structure and layout